 1. Jim, Harry, and Phil, the Peacocks of the Cathedral of St. John the Divine

 Peacocks have been a presence at the Cathedral of St. John the Divine since the 1980s when they were donated by the Bronx Zoo.
 Jim and Harry, the blue males, arrived in 2002, and Phil, the white-feathered one, came later.
 See more photos of them “strutting their stuff” on the Cathedral of St. John the Divine Facebook page here.
+On January 21st, 2023, the three peacocks retired to Animal Nation, an animal sanctuary in upstate New York where they can be properly cared for as they age.

 The Cathedral of St. John the Divine has many fun facts and secrets, among them three resident peacocks named Jim, Harry, and Phil.
 These colorful birds are named after clergymen at the Cathedral.
 One even has his own Twitter account: @CathedralPhil, although he hasn’t sent an update since 2019.